The STR Compliance Landscape in 2026

 What is STR compliance?

 STR compliance means meeting all local, state, and federal regulations that apply to short-term rental properties.
-This includes obtaining required licenses and permits, collecting and remitting lodging taxes, following zoning restrictions, meeting safety requirements, and adhering to occupancy limits.
-Requirements vary significantly by jurisdiction.
+This includes obtaining required licenses and permits, collecting and remitting lodging taxes, following zoning restrictions, meeting safety requirements like smoke detectors and fire extinguishers, and adhering to occupancy limits.
+Requirements vary significantly by jurisdiction. what's required in Denver is different from Miami or New York.

 Do I need a license to operate a short-term rental?

 In most US markets, yes.
-Our data shows that 96% of the 584+ markets we track require some form of STR license or permit.
+Our data shows that 73% of the 819+ markets we track require some form of STR license or permit.
 Requirements range from simple business registrations to full operating permits with inspections.
+License fees vary from $0 to over $1,000 depending on the city.

 What happens if I operate without proper STR permits?

 Penalties vary by jurisdiction but can be severe.
-The average fine across markets we track is $4,419 per violation, with some jurisdictions imposing fines up to $100,000.
-Beyond fines, non-compliant operators may face license revocation, listing removal from platforms like Airbnb, or even criminal charges in some jurisdictions.
+The average fine across markets we track is $4,806 per violation, with some jurisdictions imposing fines up to $300,000.
+Beyond fines, non-compliant operators face listing removal from Airbnb and VRBO, license revocation, and in some cases criminal charges.
+Cities are increasingly using automated enforcement tools that scan every listing and match it against their permit database.

 How often do STR regulations change?